allegheny-college-sandbox/cmpsc-100-fall-2019-group-project/README.md

 * Quality of final code
 * Quality of technical writing up to, and including, final `reflection.md`
 * Team member participation
-   * A track-able metric, as I will survey your `git` commit record on GitHub to see who/how/how often a team member contributes
+   * I will survey your `git` commit record on GitHub to see who/how/how often a team member contributes

 ### Quality of code

 "Quality" here represents code's legibility, workability, and documentation (including comments within code).
 Projects which demonstrate success in all three areas will recieve the highest marks here.
+Code which does not meet the following criteria will not achieve high scores in quality:

+* Frequent and descriptive single and multi-line comments
+* Absence of checkStyle errors (i.e. passes `gradle build` or `gradle check`)
+* Code has no (or very few) cases where critical failures occur

 ### Quality of technical writing

 The files contained within the `writing` folder should display clear understanding of progress and product.
 This means that these files are complete, descriptive, insightful, and accurate.
 All writing sould give me a window into the challenges and successes that teams experienced as part of the process of conceptualizing and developing projects.

+In high-quality technical documentation, I expect to see:

+* Clear instructions for running and building projects
+* Frequent use of headings and other Markdown structures to create clarity and structure
+* Objective, focused writing which gives insight into the design and use of the software created

+### Participation

+In addition to maintaining a watchful eye over GitHub `commit` logs, you will complete end-of-project surveys in which you rate not only yourself, but your teammates, describing the outcome of your project in response to both quantitative and qualitative prompts.